ibm-cloud-docs/vpc/byok-planning-encryption.md

 Provision a key management service (KMS), and authorize access between your VPC resource and KMS.

-[Deprecated]{: tag-deprecated} The {{site.data.keyword.hscrypto}} are deprecated.
+The {{site.data.keyword.hscrypto}} are deprecated.
 Customers can use existing instances until 20 March 2027.
 For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
 For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
 For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).
+{: deprecated}

-1. When you provision a KMS, you can choose between [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial) Single Tenant and Multi Tenant instances, and [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started).
+1. When you provision a KMS, you can choose between [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial) Single Tenant and Multi Tenant instances.
 Follow the linked tutorials to provision a service instance, and create or import a customer root key.

    For {{site.data.keyword.keymanagementserviceshort}}, choose your deployment option:
    - **Standard**: Multi-tenant service with FIPS 140-2 Level 3 compliance.
 Follow the [Creating a Standard Key Protect instance tutorial](/docs/key-protect?topic=key-protect-provision) to create an instance and manage root keys.